Jim Turner Historian

 Welcome!

-Click here for a list of 50 Arizona history topics, descriptions and images.
+Click here for a list of 50 Arizona history topics, I give talks about, many with PowerPoint images.

 * * * * * *